Taboon Bread Recipe

 • With Musakan: Musakan is a traditional Palestinian dish made with caramelized onions and sumac-spiced chicken, served on top of taboon bread.
 To make, spread the caramelized onions on top of the taboon bread and layer the sumac-spiced chicken.
 Bake in the oven until the chicken is cooked, and serve hot.

-How to Make Homemade Authentic Taboon Bread Recipe
+How to Make Taboon Bread Recipe

 Preparation